jakob-david/mps/README.md

 If all tests complete successfully, it is safe to either:
  - Run the compiled binary: `run_main`
  - Import the Python module in your code: `from mps_lib import mps`

+### VS Code

+If you are using VS Code, you don’t need to run the run_build.sh script manually.
+Instead, you can use the built-in CMake Tools extension:

+ - Open the Command Palette (`Ctrl + Shift + P`).
+ - Run `CMake: Configure`.
+ - Run `CMake: Build`.